cwlowder/hyper-orama/README.md

 # Hyper-Orama
 [![All Contributors](https://flat.badgen.net/github/contributors/cwlowder/hyper-orama)](#contributors)

-A screen recorder for the hyper terminal.
-It publishes all captured sessions to [now.sh](https://zeit.co/now) (or locally).
+A beautiful screen recorder for ZEIT's Hyper terminal.
+All captured sessions are automatically published to [now.sh](https://zeit.co/now) or saved locally.
+Share snippets your work easily with the press of a button!

 ![hyper-orama-demo](https://user-images.githubusercontent.com/35539750/54399585-10efe100-468d-11e9-9822-e0220a8e3152.gif)